MicrosoftDocs/azure-docs/articles/spatial-anchors/concepts/create-locate-anchors.md

 ***

-It's a good idea to make sure that there's sufficient data before trying to create a new cloud anchor.
+It's a good idea to make sure that there's sufficient environment data captured before trying to create a new cloud anchor.

 # [C#](#tab/csharp)